 Yes!
 We can help you at all stages of your writing, including brainstorming ideas at the beginning and polishing at the end.

 English is not my first language.
 Can you still help me?

-Yes.
-Our tutors have received training and have a lot of experience working with students whose first language is not English.
-In addition we have an ESL specialist.
+Yes!
+Our tutors have received training and have much experience working with students whose first language is not English.

 What happens during a tutoring session?

-I have a busy schedule and can’t come to the Writing Center during its hours.
+I have a busy schedule and can’t come to the Writing Center when it's open.
 What should I do?

-Are there any limits to how many appointment I can make?
+Are there any limits to how many in-person appointment I can make?

-You may have two appointments per day, but they should be for (1) different writing projects, (2) different parts of the same writing project, or (3) the same writing project after corrections have been made.
+You may have a maximum of two appointments per day.
+These may be at different times of the day or can be back-to-back.
+They may be for the same writing project, or different writing projects.
 There is no limit to the number of appointments you may make in a semester.